 What are the risks?

 The Financial Conduct Authority (FCA) views Crowdfunding as a ‘high-risk investment activity’.
-The FCA is keen to point out that in their view, consumers looking to invest in peer-to-peer lending should proceed with caution.
+In their view, consumers looking to invest in peer-to-peer lending should proceed with caution.
 There are some key risks to be aware of, including:

-- Risk bandings – are used to help guide investors, but there are no standardised criteria so can be difficult to understand when comparing platforms.
+Risk bandings – are used to help guide investors, but there are no standardised criteria so it can be difficult to compare platforms.

-- Accessing funds – you may not be able to quickly get at your funds as there could be terms and conditions to which you are bound.
-If you can, you may get back less than you put in and likely to be fees to consider.
+Accessing funds – you may not be able to get at your funds quickly, as there could be terms and conditions to which you are bound.
+Even if you can, you may get back less than you put in and likely to be fees to consider.

 Can I have a Cash ISA and Innovative Finance ISA?